Horizontal Navigation Bar w/Rollover Effect

 Unresolved trauma among both women and men whose genitals were cut at an early age, combined with ignorance of the functions

-and benefits of intact genitals, underpin their ardent support for continuation of the 'gift' passed down to them by their parents.For those who believe that male and female circumcision should not be compared, take a moment to compare the extraordinary similarities in male/female genital anatomy and the common experiences of the children themselves in Circumcision is Child Abuse: A Picture Essay, as well as the inherent contradictions between the two as exposed here in Rites of passage are wrongs of justice
+while supporting genital cutting of boys.For those who believe that male and female circumcision should not be compared, take a moment to compare the extraordinary similarities in male/female genital anatomy and the common experiences of the children themselves in Circumcision is Child Abuse: A Picture Essay, as well as the inherent contradictions between the two as exposed here in Rites of passage are wrongs of justice

 Essayist Christopher Hitchens debates Rabbi Kushner on the harm of childhood genital cutting